Holuphilix/kustomize-capstone/README.md

 ## **Task 6: Test the CI/CD Pipeline**

 **Objective:**
-Verify that your GitHub Actions workflow correctly deploys the application to different Kubernetes environments using Kustomize overlays.
+Verify that your GitHub Actions workflow correctly deploys the application to **all three Kubernetes environments** using Kustomize overlays.

 ### **Steps:**